Defined Contribution Retirement Plan

 Yes, there is a limit of $200,000 earnings recognized for Plan purposes.
 When your contributions reach the limit for a given Plan Year (calendar year), Georgetown University will automatically suspend your contributions (and the corresponding University contributions) for the remainder of the Plan Year, and subsequently re-start contributions when the next Plan Year begins.

 Therefore, the maximum employee contribution to this Plan is $6,000 per year ($200,000 multiplied by 3%).
 The maximum employer contribution to this Plan is $20,000 for employees hired on or after January 1, 1996 and $24,000 for employees hired on or before December 31, 1995.

 Are There Limits On Contributions To The Plan?

 Yes, your contributions are limited by IRS regulation, not Georgetown policy.
-In 2018, the IRS will continue allow participants under the age of 50 to contribute up to $18,500 throughout the year.
-Participants aged 50 and older are permitted to contribute up to $24,500 throughout the year.
+In 2019, the IRS will continue allow participants under the age of 50 to contribute up to $19,000 throughout the year.
+Participants aged 50 and older are permitted to contribute an additional $6,000.
 It takes into account only employee contributions, but it includes those contributions in:

 - This Defined Contribution Retirement Plan

 - Any other tax-qualified plan into which you make employee contributions.

 Once enrolled in the Plan, you may make changes at any time.
 The following are examples of changes you may wish to make, and the directions for how to make those changes:

 - Change where you wish your future contributions to be invested.
 An example of this is if you wish to change the direction of your contribution from 100% Fidelity to 50% Fidelity and 50% TIAA.
 To change your investment allocation with respect to the investment companies, log in to GMS and follow the steps for completing a Retirement Savings Change (Please note that this type of change will change the allocation of future contributions only).